RachWalm/spelling-game/README.md

 This number could then be used to pick from the array at random using indexing.

-Three arrays are used to hold information, wordData - holds the words yet to be used, skipped - holds the words that were skipped (therefore incomplete) and finally guess - holds the letters of the current word that have been correctly guessed.
+Three arrays are used to hold information once the game has started, wordData - holds the words yet to be used, skipped - holds the words that were skipped (therefore incomplete) and finally guess - holds the letters of the current word that have been correctly guessed.

-It was necessary to write functions to link the point that we wanted to access of the array and the input boxes that were on the screen for the user.
+It was necessary to write functions to link the index that we wanted to access of the array and the input boxes that were on the screen for the user.
 These functions were whichBoxNumber (output int), whichBoxInput (output 'input'int as these were the id's of the inputs in HTML), and whichBoxInputMinusOne (output 'input'int to align id's with the correct box at certain points in the code).
 These function linked the array indexes and text on screen to allow various other functions to operate on the correct bit of code.

 As keyboard entries had to be manipulated, it was essential to utilise the keyboard events, onkeydown and onkeyup.